 Pip and Herbert go to the theater!
 Mr. Wopsle is playing Hamlet in Shakespeare's Hamlet, a play about a Danish prince who has a serious identity crisis after his mother marries his dead dad's murderer.
+Check it out.

 Pip and Herbert try to give Mr. Wopsle a standing ovation, but they stop when they realize that it's a lost cause.
 They spend most of the play trying to stifle their laughter.

 The boys attempt to sneak out before Mr. Wopsle sees them, but a man corners them before they can escape and takes them to Mr. Wopsle's dressing room.